dapaulid/flatc-js/readme.md

 # flatc.js
-Node.js bindings for Google FlatBuffers compiler (https://github.com/google/flatbuffers).
+Node.js bindings for [Google FlatBuffers compiler](https://github.com/google/flatbuffers).

 ## Purpose

 This module provides a simple wrapper around Google FlatBuffers compiler (`flatc`) in order to make it usable in Node.js.
-The required binaries are either downloaded directly (Windows) or built from source (Linux) from the official release (https://github.com/google/flatbuffers/releases).
+The required binaries are either downloaded directly (Windows) or built from source (Linux) from the [official release](https://github.com/google/flatbuffers/releases).

 ## Requirements